balzacbdmt/my-pretty-keboard/README.md

 # 🛣️ Road map 🛣️

 ## Mvp:
-1. Import and display blender model
+1. Deploy it !
-2. Create menu to update materials
+2. Improve animations on pressing keys
-3. Create animations on pressing keys
+3. Click and update a specific item
 4. Create an export to png

 ## Later: